microsoft/typespec/docs/introduction/reproducibility.md

 _Note: This section applies if using `cadl install` or `npm install` to install dependencies.
 However other package managers (`yarn`, `pnpm`, etc.) have their own similar lock mechanisms._

 When using `cadl install` or `npm install` a `package-lock.json` will be installed.
 This file SHOULD be committed to source control.
-It will ensure that later call to `cadl install` or `npm install` will use the exact versions resolved in the lock files unless the `package.json` was updated or a command like `npm update` was run.
+It will ensure that later calls to `cadl install` or `npm install` will use the exact versions resolved in the lock files unless the `package.json` was updated or a command like `npm update` was run.

 The command `npm ci` can also be used in the CI to ensure that the `package.json` and `package-lock.json` are in sync.